Chart Color Schemes

 In terms of cultural diversity, Daylesford records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Daylesford's population, like the wider region's average, is predominantly culturally homogeneous: 85.7% are citizens, 79.5% were born in Australia, and 90.3% speak English only at home.
-Christianity is the prevalent religion in Daylesford, comprising 35.8% of its population.
-However, Judaism is disproportionately represented, making up 0.4%, compared to Regional Vic's average of 0.1%.
+Daylesford's cultural diversity aligns with its broader region, with 85.7% citizens, 79.5% born in Australia, and 90.3% speaking English only at home.
+Christianity is the predominant religion, comprising 35.8%.
+Judaism, however, is overrepresented at 0.4%, compared to Regional Vic's 0.1%.

 Frequently Asked Questions - Diversity